- 7 Tips To Consider While Launching Your Craft Website Free

 An event is like any other campaign.
 The more you know about how it performed, the better you can optimize it in the future.

-event metrics like gross event revenue, total registrations, total check-ins, event app adoption rate, messages sent within the community and more.
+Depending on the event software that you are using, you may be able to access different event metrics like gross event revenue, total registrations, total check-ins, event app adoption rate, messages sent within the community and more.
 Some platforms may event make it possible to measure your performance against set goals and even past events.

 Aside from these event metrics, there’s one that lies at the centre of your event: attendee satisfaction.